 Linux virtual machines in Azure

 Create and deploy enterprise-grade open-source and community-driven software in seconds and reduce costs.

 Get up and running with your favorite Linux distribution

-Select your preferred distribution with Azure Linux virtual machines (VMs), including Red Hat, SUSE, Ubuntu, CentOS, Debian, and CoreOS—about 50 percent of all Azure compute cores are Linux.
-Get preconfigured solutions from Bitnami, Oracle and other open source VM-compatible providers, and get Azure-optimized Linux images from publishers of your choice.
-Take advantage of the only co-located technical support in the industry when you deploy Red Hat software on Azure.
+Select your preferred distribution with Azure Linux virtual machines (VMs), including Red Hat, SUSE, Ubuntu, CentOS, Debian, and CoreOS—more than 50 percent of all Azure compute cores are Linux.
+Use preconfigured solutions from Oracle and other open-source VM-compatible providers and find Azure-optimized Linux images from publishers of your choice.
+Get the cloud's only co-located technical support from Azure, Red Hat, and SUSE with just one ticket.
+Choose the underlying processors – AMD, Arm64, or Intel - that best meet your requirements.

 Use the tools and stacks you love

 Develop applications in Java, Python, PHP, Node.js, Go, .NET Core, and other technologies and deploy them in Linux VMs.
 Create your solutions and host Java application servers using Apache Tomcat, Red Hat JBoss, IBM WebSphere, or Oracle WebLogic in Azure VMs.
 Run databases including MySQL and MariaDB, PostgreSQL, MongoDB, SQL on Linux, Cassandra, and Redis.

-Reserve your Linux VMs in advance and save up to 72 percent
+Buy reservations for your Linux VMs and save up to 72 percent

-Reduce costs—up to 72 percent compared to pay-as-you-go prices—with one-year or three-year terms on Azure Reserved VM Instances (RIs) for Linux.
-Pre-purchase SUSE Linux software subscriptions and get a discount of up to 64 percent over pay-as-you-go prices.
+Reduce costs—up to 72 percent compared to pay-as-you-go prices—with one-year or three-year terms on Azure Reserved Virtual Machine Instances for Linux.
+Combine reserved instances with Azure Hybrid Benefit for Linux to use your pre-existing on-premises Red Hat or SUSE software subscriptions on Azure.
+Alternatively, prepay for your SUSE and Red Hat software usage in Azure to save money compared to pay-as-you-go prices.

 Get built-in security and management for your Linux VMs